 Train and instruct employees as to their individual responsibilities regarding data privacy and security.

-Train staff to recognize potential security threats, including intentional or inadvertent downloading of viruses, worms, Trojan horses or e-mail bombs.
+Train staff to recognize potential security threats, including intentional or inadvertent downloading of malware.

-Check references prior to retaining new staff.
+Check references and criminal backgrounds prior to retaining new staff.

 Periodically test and monitor the effectiveness of the security procedures.